 Mitford Sisters

 Unity, Pam, Diana, Nancy and Jessica lived at the Victorian Gothic Mansion, Batsford Park, between 1916 and 1919 (famous for its Arboretum) near Moreton-in-Marsh, Gloucestershire.
-The sixth sister, Deborah was born at Asthall Manor at the village of Swinebrook in Oxfordshire.
+The sixth sister, Deborah was born at Asthall Manor at Asthall village near Swinbrook in Oxfordshire.

 The Mitford sisters were remarkable, in every sense of the word: funny, glamorous, intelligent, beautiful, and quirky.
 But their individual fates were quite different.
 Debo became a duchess.
 Jessica became a Communist.
-Diana married a fascist and was thrown in jail for most of WWII.
-Unity developed an unhealthy obsession with Hitler.
-And, of course, Nancy became a successful novelist.
+Diana married a fascist and was thrown in jail for most of World War II.

 Jessica, Unity, Nancy and Diana Mitford